 Stroke is a serious, life-changing and often overwhelming event.
 Most people who suffer a stroke will experience some sort of emotional changes, including feelings of shock, anger, anxiety and depression.
-It’s normal to feel sad and upset after a stroke, but depression is when those negative emotions just won’t go away, and last for weeks or even months.
-(1)
+It’s normal to feel sad and upset after a stroke, but depression is when those negative emotions just won’t go away, and last for weeks or even months (1).

-1. Around 30% of stroke survivors will suffer from depression
+- Around 30% of stroke survivors will suffer from depression

 Depression is common among stroke survivors, affecting approximately 30% of people, and is linked to worse ‘functional outcome’ (2).
-This means how a person gets on with day-to-day physical and cognitive tasks, such as speaking and socializing.
+This means how a person gets on with day-to-day physical and cognitive tasks, such as speaking and socialising.
 However, if you have the support of friends and family around you, the impact is said to be less evident on the right hemisphere of the brain.
 This is the side of the brain that controls problem solving, memory and reasoning (3).

-3. Depression is linked to poorer recovery in the first 3-12 months post-stroke
+- Depression is linked to poorer recovery in the first 3-12 months post-stroke

-4. At least one third of stroke survivors display mood symptoms
+- At least one third of stroke survivors display mood symptoms

 It is very common for people to experience a range of challenging emotions after stroke.
 In fact, approximately one third of stroke survivors report feeling angry, anxious or experiencing feelings of intense emotion (6).
 This could be because the part of the brain that normally controls emotions has been damaged.
 Some people also experience changes in personality.
 For example, a previously mild-mannered person may become angry and aggressive.

-Depression is classed as a modifiable risk factor for stroke.
+Depression also negatively impacts stroke outcome, with a higher chance of death and poorer recovery, negative quality of life, poor rehabilitation outcomes and poor functional ability (5).
+However, depression is classed as a modifiable risk factor for stroke.
 Which means that, with the right support and rehabilitation, it is a problem that can be improved, altering outcomes for patients before and after stroke.

-4. Stern-Nezer S, Eyngorn I, Mlynash M, Snider RW, Venkatsubramanian C, Wijman C A, & Buckwalter MS (2017).
+- Stern-Nezer S, Eyngorn I, Mlynash M, Snider RW, Venkatsubramanian C, Wijman C A, & Buckwalter MS (2017).
 Depression one year after hemorrhagic stroke is associated with late worsening of outcomes.
 NeuroRehabilitation, 41(1), 179-187.